Using LSST Microlensing to Constrain Dark Compact Objects in Spherical and Disk Configurations: Methods: Microlensing Computations

 \subsection{The expected number of microlensing events in a survey}

 In \cite{LSSTDM}, the expected number of microlensing events was calculated using only the optical depth to microlensing, which estimates the number of sources undergoing a microlensing event at any single point in time.
-However, this calculation does not take into account the full survey time, as short events could experience more detections if a survey lasts for $\sim 10$ years, as LSST is expected to.
+However, this calculation does not take into account the full survey time, as short events could experience more detections if a survey lasts for $\sim 12$ years, as LSST is expected to.
 In order to calculate the expected number of microlensing events over an extended period of time ($N_\mathrm{expected}$), we need to calculate the differential microlensing event rate per unit crossing time, multiply by the detection efficiency for events with that crossing time ($\xi(\hat{t})$), multiply by the range of times over which an event of a given crossing time could start and we would still detect it, and then integrate over crossing time.
-This gives some total number of microlensing events observed per source, which can then be scaled to the $\approx 17$ billion sources anticipated to be seen by LSST \citep{LSSTDM}.
-This technique can be used to estimate both the number of dark and baryonic microlensing events, using different mass and galactic distribution functions.
+This gives some total number of microlensing events observed per source, which can then be scaled to the \revtwo{$\approx 4$ billion} stars anticipated to be seen by LSST \revtwo{in each observation \citep{LSSTDM, LSSTScieneBook}} \footnote{Technically, microlensing can occur with either a star or a quasar as the source.
+However, for our analysis, we have used the expected number of stars resolvable by LSST (4 billion), and neglected the number of quasars.
+This is because LSST is expected to observe only 10 million quasars, representing a correction of less than one permille to our constraints \citep{ivezic_2016, LSSTScieneBook}}.
+This technique can be used to estimate both the number of dark and baryonic microlensing events, using different mass and Galactic distribution functions.

 The differential microlensing event rate, which describes the number of microlensing event rates per unit time per unit crossing time ($\hat{t}$, how long the microlensing event lasts), is given in \cite{MACHO_Original_results_Alcock:1995zx} and \cite{MACHO_Update_mass_formalism_Calcino:2018mwh} to be